-Ahead, find the best plastic storage bins to keep your space organized.
+Ahead, no matter which size you need, you'll find the best plastic storage bins to keep your space totally organized.

 Latches for extra security

 The Sterilite 50-Quart Garage Tote is our top pick because it's durable enough to withstand everyday use in interior closets or long-term storage in exterior sheds.
 A smart design with secure lid closures makes this storage box outstanding for both options.
 The latching handles are sturdy, easy to grip, and snap into place.
 This will ensure your items stay inside the bin if it happens to fall over in your closet or attic.
 The strong plastic keeps moisture and dust out, so you can trust that your belongings will be safe for years.
 When it's time to retrieve your bins, you'll be able to see the interior contents.

 You can buy these versatile bins in a six-pack or one at a time, but we have a feeling you'll want to stock up if you plan on storing a good amount of items like holiday decor or your family's off-season clothing.
 The capacity of each bin is 50 quarts, similar to a beverage cooler (a 25-quart option is available, too).

 The lids are recessed so that the bins can be stacked vertically in a neat, stable position.
 Note that they taper slightly at the bottom, so keep this in mind when measuring if you need to store a rigid, flat item.
 Even though the plastic is not high-density, these bins can withstand some weight without bending.

 Dimensions: 19.88 x 15.5 x 14.75 inches︱Capacity: 50 quarts︱Weight Capacity: Not listed︱Color: Clear︱Lid Closure Type: Removable/latching